LosAlamosAl/losalamosal.me/content/posts/auto-deploy-lambda-layer.md

     | xargs curl > TEMPORARY_CFN_FILE.yml
 ```

-Next, using the temporary CloudFormation YAML file, We can deploy the source layer to our account.
+Next, using the temporary CloudFormation YAML file, we can deploy the source layer to our account.
 Choose your own stack name instead of the `DEPLOY_LAYER_STACK_NAME` placeholder.
 I like to use the `deploy` subcommand because it's synchronous.

 ```sh
 aws cloudformation deploy                              \